Welcome to Development

 Dana Morgan, Development Director

-Originally from California, Dana has lived in Buckinghamshire for fifteen years during which time she has built up a network of local, as well as international, contacts.
+Originally from California, Dana has lived in Buckinghamshire for seventeen years during which time she has built up a network of local, as well as international, contacts.
 Dana joined Wycombe High School with her eldest daughter Emily in 2009.
-Emily has completed her second year at the University of Kent reading Film Studies.
-Dana's youngest daughter Lilley, also a Wycombe High School alumnae, is in the midst of an Early Year Foundation Apprenticeship programme.
+Emily received a First Class degree in Film Studies from the University of Kent and is currently in a Masters Programme at Royal Hollway reading Scriptwirting.
+Dana's youngest daughter Lilley, also a Wycombe High School alumnae, completed an Early Year Foundation Apprenticeship programme and has been working with young children and travelling abroad.
 Dana’s combination of project management, creativity, and networking skills have had an immediate and dramatic impact on our school.

 Dana can be contacted at 01494 523961, 01494 897309 or you can email her at email@example.com